 Save a copy of the original motherboard BIOS file to a USB flash disk in case you need to restore the BIOS in the future.
-Copy the original motherboard BIOS using the ASUS Update or AFUDOS utilities.
+Copy the original motherboard BIOS using the ASUS Update.

 2.1.1 ASUS Update utility